 In the first section, I will give you some advice on how to structure your study plan for the AP test depending on your level of preparation and the amount of time you have before the exam.
 You may decide to skip this section if you're not ready to start studying for the final exam yet, but you can also read it to get an idea of how you will organize things in the future.

 In the next section, I'll provide some study strategies that will help you get the most out of the information and resources contained in this guide.
 Access to content won't get you a great score unless you know how to absorb it efficiently and apply it to the format of the test!

 In the two sections following these tips, I'll link to notes you can use to study different aspects of the course.
 The first section covers all the basic content that's taught in AP Biology, organized by the course's four "Big Ideas" (or main themes).
 The second section will link to descriptions of each of the labs you'll need to be familiar with in this course in case you lost any reports from earlier in the year!

 Finally, I'll provide a list of online resources you can use to practice your AP Biology skills and review the concepts you've learned.

 2 Options for AP Biology Study Plans

 It's best to prioritize official practice exams over unofficial ones.
-Unfortunately, because the AP Bio test is changing for 2020 and beyond, there are no free official practice exams that match the new format (there are, however, a few fully updated AP Biology tests available through AP Classroom).
+Unfortunately, because the AP Bio test changed in 2020, there are no free official practice exams that match the new format (there are, however, a few fully updated AP Biology tests available through AP Classroom).